John McCain's military career, from his time as Vietnam War POW to role in passing defense bill

 “As we move forward with consideration of the NDAA, I stand ready to work with my colleagues on both sides of the aisle to pass this important legislation and give our military the resources they need and deserve.
 We ask a lot of our men and women in uniform, and they never let us down.
 We must not let them down.
 Their service represents the best of our country, and this Congress should always honor their sacrifice,” McCain said on the Senate floor in September 2017.

-One of the "great naval figures of the 20th century"
+One of the 'great naval figures of the 20th century'

-McCain had “tough” legacies to live up to, Callender said, citing his father and grandfather.
+McCain had “tough” legacies to live up to, Callender said, citing the senator's father and grandfather.
 But “he always felt he could do more good on the politics side."

 Overall, Callender thinks McCain did more in Congress for the military than he ever could’ve done by staying in the Navy.